Hida Viloria

-Hida Viloria (born May 29, 1968) is a Latine American writer, author, producer, and human rights activist.
+Hida Viloria (born May 29, 1968) is an American writer, author, producer, and human rights activist of Latin American origin.

-Viloria is intersex, nonbinary, and gender nonconforming, using they/them pronouns.
-They are known for their writing, their intersex and non-binary human rights activism, and as one of the first people to come out in national and international media as a nonbinary intersex person.
+Viloria is intersex, nonbinary, and genderfluid, using they/them pronouns.
+They are known for their writing, their intersex and non-binary human rights activism, and as one of the first people to come out in national and media as a nonbinary intersex person.
 Viloria is Founding Director of the Intersex Campaign for Equality.

 Early life and education

 Viloria was born in Jamaica, Queens, New York, to recently immigrated Colombian and Venezuelan parents.
 Viloria was born with a form of congenital adrenal hyperplasia and a greatly enlarged clitoris as a result.
 Their father, a physician, and mother, an ex-school teacher, chose to register and raise them as female without subjecting them to genital surgeries, which were generally recommended at the time as corrective procedures for infants with disorders of sexual development.
 Their father felt that a surgery to reduce the size of their clitoris was medically unnecessary and therefore presented unjustifiable health risks.

 Viloria attended Catholic schools in Queens, New York and Wesleyan University in Middletown, Connecticut, from 1986 to 1988.
 They later transferred to the University of California, Berkeley and graduated in 1998 with an interdisciplinary studies degree in Gender and Sexuality with high honors and high distinction.